 What Are Night Sweats?

-Night sweats refer to episodes of excessive sweating during sleep that can drench clothing and bedding, often awakening the individual.
+Night sweats refer to episodes of excessive sweating during sleep that can drench your clothing and bedding, often waking you up.
 Unlike mild perspiration, night sweats are typically profuse and unrelated to environmental temperature or physical activity.
-In the context of chemotherapy, these episodes can be particularly severe and persistent.
+When you’re dealing with chemotherapy, these episodes can be particularly severe and persistent.
+Alongside other chemo side effects, night sweats often occur concurrently with symptoms like hot flashes, which are another common and distressing manifestation.

 Prevalence Among Chemotherapy Patients

 Night sweats are a common complaint among cancer patients, especially those undergoing chemotherapy.
 Studies estimate that up to 30-50% of patients receiving chemotherapy experience night sweats at some point during their treatment.
-The prevalence may be even higher in certain cancer types, such as lymphomas and leukemias, where night sweats are also a hallmark symptom of the disease itself.
+The prevalence may be even higher in certain cancer types, such as lymphomas and leukemias, breast cancer, and prostate cancer, where night sweats and hot flashes are also hallmark symptoms of the disease or its endocrine treatment effects.

 Causes of Chemotherapy Night Sweats